Figueroa mutiny

-The Figueroa mutiny (Motín de Figueroa) was a failed attempt on April 1, 1811 to restore royal power in Chile and the first coup d'état in Chile.
+The Figueroa mutiny (Motín de Figueroa) was a failed attempt on April 1, 1811, to restore royal power in Chile and the first coup d'état in Chile.

 Background

 When the First Government Junta decreed that elections were to be held for a National Congress, the decree left open to every administrative division of the country the decision of when to carry them.
 Immediately, political intrigue began amongst the ruling elite, with news of the political turbulence and wars of Europe all the while coming in.
 It was eventually decided that elections would be held in 1811.
 By March of that year all major cities had held them with the exception of Santiago and Valparaíso.
 The great surprise up to that point were the results from the other center of power, Concepción, in which Royalists had defeated the supporters of the president of the Junta, Juan Martínez de Rozas.
 In the rest of Chile, the results were more or less equally divided: twelve pro-Rozas delegates, fourteen anti-Rozas and three royalists.
-So, the Santiago elections were the key to Rozas' desire to remain in power.
+So, the Santiago elections were the key to Rozas's desire to remain in power.
 This election was supposed to take place on April 10, but before they could be called, the mutiny broke out.